 - Make sure to do this on a day you have extra time.

-To make the Apple Butter we picked approximately 5 gallons of Crabapples.
-Once these were washed, cored, and inspected (we threw rotten ones out) this left us with approximately 16 cups of apples.
-It filled the bowl of my instant pot, which holds approximately that quantity.
-We left the skins on: once the apples are cooked they blend well and add this beautiful color to the apple butter.
+To make the Apple Butter you will want to pick approximately 5 gallons of Crabapples.
+Once these are washed, cored, and inspected (throw out the rotten ones) this should leave you with approximately 16 cups.
+(Ours filled the bowl of my instant pot, which holds approximately this much.)
+You can leave the skins on; once they are cooked the skins blend well and add a beautiful rich color to the apple butter.

-Since I am new to canning I followed these instructions to know how to do the water bath properly.
+Since I am new to canning I followed these instructions which taught me how to do the water bath properly.
 If you need guidance this post will definitely come in handy.

 Instant Pot Crabapple Butter

 - 16 Cups Crabapples (washed and cored)

 - 3 Cups Sugar

 - 1/4 tsp Nutmeg

 Preparing Your Crabapples